Severson-Group/docs.amdc.dev/source/getting-started/user-guide/logging/buffered.md

 This document explains how to use the buffered logging features in the firmware.

 The instructions pick up where the [](/getting-started/user-guide/logging/index.md) document left off.
-Before starting the instructions below, make sure you have completed the common logging steps desribed in [](/getting-started/user-guide/logging/index.md).
+Before starting the instructions below, make sure you have completed the common logging steps described in [](/getting-started/user-guide/logging/index.md).

 ```{attention}
 The buffered logging instructions below assume you have already: